LeoTsui/CS259D_Notes_HW/notes/Insider_Threats.md

 ## Two Types of Insider Attackers

 * Traitors
-    * A legitimate user with proper access credentials do evil
+    * A legitimate user with proper access credentials can be evil
     * Full knowledge of systems & security policies
 * Masqueraders
     * An attacker who has stolen/obtained and uses credentials of a legitimate user